-MBA 5130 Managerial Accounting Prerequisite: MBA 5000 or MSE 5000.
+MBA 5130 Managerial Accounting

 A study of accounting data used internally by business managers in directing the activities of manufacturing and service organizations.
 Topics include cost accumulation, budgeting, pricing, and the use of this information in the planning, control, and decision making activities.
 3 credits.